 Clean extra spaces using the TRIM function

 Removing extra spaces from the text is a task that needs more caution.
 Spaces can be at the beginning, in the middle, or at the end of the text.
-Hardest to recognize is the letter ones because they are invisible for the naked eye.
+Hardest to recognize are the letter ones because they are invisible to the naked eye.

 The other reason is the size of the file.
-Although it is true that the one-character surplus is not baneful.
+However, indeed, the one-character surplus is not baneful.
 Problems occur when the Excel database contains several million records.

-Yes, there are some like this, just think about the external data sources and Power Query output.
+Yes, there are some like this.
+Just think about the external data sources and Power Query output.
 In this case, the size increase can even be 5% – 10%.
-We don’t have to depict the negative effects of this….
-Use the TRIM() formula and guaranteed that the list will be clean.
+We don’t have to depict the harmful effects of this.
+Use the TRIM() formula and guarantee that the list will be clean.

 Automated Data Cleansing in Excel – Free Add-in

-We would like to summon an old memory from those times when I didn’t even know what Excel was.
+We want to summon an old memory from when I didn’t even know what Excel was.
 After college studies, I got employed at a small company with limited HR resources.

 As a beginner, they didn’t dish out the premium tasks for me.
 Clean data in Excel!

 I got the seemingly very boring tasks.
 This wouldn’t have been a problem on its own.
 Perfect execution versus deadlines?
-I have never heard of the Excel string manipulation function, so the solution wasn’t simple.
-These data cleansing related tasks consumed many night shifts.
+I had never heard of the Excel string manipulation function, so the solution wasn’t simple.
+These data cleansing-related tasks consumed many night shifts.

-We have developed a simple and lightweight VBA application, especially for data cleaning.
+We have developed a lightweight and straightforward VBA application, especially for data cleaning.

-We would like the text manipulation, and Excel data processing would be a child’s play for you.
-Today we publish a universal Excel add-in tool.
+We want text manipulation, and Excel data processing would be a child’s play for you.
+So today, we publish a universal Excel add-in tool.
 From now, string manipulation and quick data cleansing will be very simple!

 Clean Data using Excel VBA – String Manipulation Functions

-The first function is widely used with Excel text styled data.
-We can also use classical Excel formulas, but there are cases when this is just not enough.
-In the following picture, you can see what kind of Excel string manipulation functions we have built-in.
+The first function is widely used with Excel text-styled data.
+Of course, we can also use classical Excel formulas, but there are cases when this is not enough.
+In the following picture, you can see what kind of Excel string manipulation functions we have built in.